Usage dashboard

 Subtitle:

-ok): "When your chatbot runs out of messages, visitors see an error instead of a reply." -
+- Empty-state hint (shown when you're well under the limit): "When your chatbot runs out of messages, visitors see an error instead of a reply."

 Chatbots